 - 1. File a Motion for Issuance of 17(c) Subpoena with the court along with notice to the opposing party.
 Schedule for a hearing date with the clerk's office. - 2.
 Upon grant of the motion, submit an order and request a return date for compliance.
 Serve the order along with a Subpoena Duces Tecum upon the third party by constable. - 3.
 If the request includes documents subject to Rhode Island Healthcare Confidentiality Act, R.I.
 G.L. §5-37.3-6.1, (i.e., medical records) provide notice to the subject of the records (or their parent/guardian) along with notice of their right to challenge the subpoena and allow for 20 days prior to the return date.
 Include a copy of this notice to the third-party provider. - 4.
-If the records are disputed by the opposing party, suggest an in camera review by the trial court prior to disclosure.
+If the records are disputed by the opposing party, suggest an in camera review by the motion justice along with a protective order. - 5.
+In the event that the motion justice does not turn over to counsel all of the subpoenaed documents after an in camera review, move to separate and seal these documents for future review by the trial judge.